tomekkup/helenos/README.md

 ## Installation

-* Download war package and deploy to your servlet container (tested with Jetty 8)
+* Download war package and deploy to your servlet container (tested with Jetty 8, Tomcat 6)
-* put your helenos.properties configuration file (sample at src/test/resources/) into an application classpath
+* Put your helenos.properties configuration file (sample at src/test/resources/) into an application classpath.
+First set hosts property to coma separated list of Cassandra hosts
+* Restart app
 * Run and open your web browser to http://localhost:8080/

 ## Building manually